aidancrowther/Odysseus/README.md

 Thank You:

-   Special Thanks to [eviltik/evilscan](https://github.com/eviltik/evilscan) for writing the port scanner that is the basis of this project, and to [emimontesdeoca/jordgubbe](https://github.com/emimontesdeoca/jordgubbe)/[AlessandroBerone/Pi-Home](https://github.com/AlessandroBerrone/Pi-Home) for the inspiration for this project!
+   Special Thanks to [eviltik/evilscan](https://github.com/eviltik/evilscan) for writing the port scanner that is the basis of this project, and to [emimontesdeoca/jordgubbe](https://github.com/emimontesdeoca/jordgubbe) and [AlessandroBerone/Pi-Home](https://github.com/AlessandroBerrone/Pi-Home) for the inspiration for this project!